 So being sensitive to difference isn’t about others being more fragile, it is about you having more information, being more aware, and making well informed decisions.
 This level of awareness is essential for creating an inclusive work environment that is not only safe, but also supportive and empowering.

-Being more aware of our bias and sensitive to difference will help organizations recruit and retain talent that are the best of the best and representative of diverse voices and experiences.
+Being more aware of our bias and sensitive to difference will help organizations recruit and retain talent that are the best of the best and representative of diverse voices and experiences

 How can you make it happen?

 It begins with an inclusive and gender parity mindset.
 You have to believe that inclusion and gender parity is just, and to want your organization to reflect that.
-It should be at the core of all that you do for it to become a lived value and experience within your organization.
+It should be at the core of all that you do in order for it to become a lived value and experience within your organization.
 It isn’t extra, not on top of or in addition to.
 It isn’t something you get to eventually or correct after you have failed.
 It is a starting point, your base, and the ultimate check and balance.

 Next, leaders must equip themselves and their team to challenge bias and stereotypes.
 Not only to challenge it in others when we hear it and see it, but to challenge our own personal bias and stereotypes.
 Both are a biological function of our brain, it is what allows us to make sense of the world around us and create spaces where we feel accepted and safe.
 However, the world has changed faster than our brains and we are now much more exposed to difference.
 So we have to be able to recognize how our brain has categorized the information and realign our bias and stereotypes that don’t support equity and inclusion, with our conscious values that do.